skimlab/spatialCCC/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of spatialCCC is to …
+The goal of spatialCCC is to investigate cell-cell signaling, by analyzing ligand-receptor interactions in spatial transcriptomic data.

 ## Installation